fledge-iot/fledge-filter-omfhint/docs/index.rst

   - *typeName*: Specify a particular type name that should be used by the plugin when it generates a type for the asset.
 The value of the hint is the name of the type to create.

-  - *tagName*: Specify a particular tag name that should be used by the plugin when it generates a tag for the asset.
-The value of the hint is the name of the tag to create.
+  - *tagName*: The tagName hint can specify the names of two different items depending on where the hint is placed.
+    The tagName hint can be used to rename an asset, or specify the name of a PI Point that maps a datapoint.
+    See the `Tag Name Hint`_ section below.

   - *type*: Specify a pre-existing type that should be used for the asset.
 In this case the value of the hint is the type to use.
 The type must already exist within your PI Server and must be compatible with the values within the asset.